-11. Conduct of the Evidentiary Hearing and Concluding Remarks - At the conclusion of the preliminary hearing, the arbitrator will reiterate the opening remarks; namely, the goal to move the arbitration to a fair and speedy conclusion.
-Making the parties aware of their respective responsibilities will set the right tone and facilitate management of a case.
+11. Conduct of the Evidentiary Hearing and Concluding Remarks -

+At the conclusion of the preliminary hearing, the arbitrator will reiterate the opening remarks; namely, the goal to is move the arbitration to a fair and speedy conclusion.
+Making the parties aware of their respective responsibilities will set the right tone and facilitate the management of the case.
 The arbitrator will talk about how the evidentiary hearing is to be conducted.
-This is also the time to announce that documents and/or pictures will be self identifying wherever possible and that repetitious testimony and evidence will be interrupted.
-Whichever other timesaving devices the arbitrator wishes should be indicated at this time.
+This is also the time to announce that documents and/or pictures will be self-identifying wherever possible and that repetitious testimony and evidence will be interrupted.
+Whichever other timesaving devices the arbitrator(s) wishes will be indicated at this time.

-12. Arbitrators' Directive - Directions to exchange information can be confirmed in a directive issued by the arbitrator following the preliminary hearing.
+12. Arbitrators' Directive(s) -

+Directions to exchange information can be confirmed in a directive issued by the arbitrator following the preliminary hearing.
 Any controversy regarding exchanges of information will be resolved by the arbitrator.

-THE HEARING
+THE EVIDENTIARY HEARING